Client Configuration

 | `mcp_external_client_url` | string or EnvVar | - | Public base URL Bifrost uses as the `redirect_uri` against upstream MCP servers |

-Both fields support env var syntax (`"env.MY_VAR"`).
-When unset, the field falls back to the incoming `Host` header.
+This field supports env var syntax (`"env.MY_VAR"`).
+When unset, it falls back to the incoming `Host` header.

 ```json theme={null}